 (iii) Spot seeding native species of grass or applying lime to maintain forage condition.”

 Obviously, the construction of a large new storage tank, miles of new water pipeline, and three new watering troughs doesn’t comply with the spirit of these rules.
 But a big difference between a decision resulting from an EIS or an EA, and one from a NEPA categorical exclusion, is that decisions resulting from categorical exclusions cannot be appealed by the public.
 Another difference is that the description of the agency’s proposal doesn’t have to include as much information.
 For this project, that meant the public had no idea who was going to pay the several hundred thousand dollars needed to finance it.
 According to the range analysis that was completed for the 2013 draft EIS, the Poison Springs allotment is only permitted for 102 head of cattle yearlong.
 If the cost of the new livestock watering system is $200,000, and that’s a conservative estimate, it works out to an investment of almost $2,000 a head.
-It’s a good bet that the U.S. taxpayers are picking up the tab in the form of an Environmental Quality Incentives Program (EQIP) grant.

 The Tonto Basin District Ranger justified the construction of this expensive new livestock watering system by explaining that they had permitted grazing to resume on the allotment, and there weren’t any reliable watering sites in the Klondike pasture, so new ones were needed, “to deter livestock from concentrating at a few water sources.”
 But this pasture is comprised of Sonoran Desert and has a history of poor resource conditions due to overgrazing.
 An easy argument could be made that livestock shouldn’t have been allowed to resume grazing it in the first place.
 Furthermore, recent research published in Rangelands, a periodical of the Society for Range Management (SRM), titled Upland Water and Deferred Rotation Effects on Cattle Use in Riparian and Upland Areas found that building upland livestock watering sites doesn’t improve natural resource conditions, it just facilitates more grazing on the uplands.
 In other words, the only thing this new livestock watering system will likely accomplish is to allow more cattle to graze on the Poison Springs allotment.